smolquants/y2k-audit-2022/audit/oracle-manipulation.md

 ## Mitigating Curve Pool Attacks

-Y2K MIM risk vaults currently have deposits [of > $2.258M](https://dune.com/queries/1503953/2532529), so this attack would be potentially profitable if not for borrow caps on [Abracadabra](https://abracadabra.money/markets/) being fully exhausted.
+Y2K MIM risk vaults currently have deposits [of > $1.678M](https://dune.com/queries/1503953/2532529), so this attack would be potentially profitable if not for borrow caps on [Abracadabra](https://abracadabra.money/markets/) being fully exhausted.

-Mitigations for this attack that Y2K should consider are below.
+Mitigations that Y2K should consider are below.

 ### Caps on Y2K Risk Vault Deposits

 Caps on Y2K risk vault deposits as a function of current liquidity in the Curve pool would enforce PnL < 0 for this attack by limiting the maximum payout the attacker would receive from Y2K.
+Conservatively, the cap should be set to the expected slippage loss on Curve when executing the attack.
 Given current conditions, this risk vault cap on MIM would be rather low, however, at ~230K USD.

 ### Monitor CDP Caps on Abracadabra